CDSoft/luax/doc/luax.md

 LuaX is also available as a shared library.
 This shared library is a Lua module that can be loaded with `require`.
-It provides the same modules than the LuaX executable and can be used by a regular Lua interpretor (e.g.: lua, pandoc, …).
+It provides the same modules than the LuaX executable and can be used by a regular Lua interpreter (e.g.: lua, pandoc, …).

 E.g.: